masoudmodabber/commons-protocol/docs/domain.md

 * A universal balance.
 * A central authority.

-Future protocol versions will define the detailed mechanics of Reciprocity Agreements.
+A Reciprocity Agreement may define:

+* Participant guarantee rules.
+* Recognition rules.
+* Maximum outstanding obligations.
+* Settlement procedures.
+* Dispute procedures.
+* Temporary suspension of guarantees.

+The detailed protocol remains a future area of design.

-Cross Commons Exchange remains outside the first application MVP.
+Cross Commons Exchange is outside the first application MVP.

 # Commons Interoperability

-Commons Interoperability allows independent Commons to cooperate while remaining politically and economically autonomous.
+Commons Interoperability allows autonomous Commons to cooperate while preserving local independence.

-Interoperability is based on shared protocol rules rather than shared authority.
+Interoperability is achieved through shared protocol rules and voluntary Reciprocity Agreements.

-Commons remain free to decide:
+Commons remain free to determine:

-* Whether to establish Reciprocity Agreements.
-* Which Commons to cooperate with.
 * Their own governance.
-* Their own membership rules.
+* Their own membership.
 * Their own local economy.
+* Whether to establish, suspend, or terminate Reciprocity Agreements.

-Interoperability should not require:
+Interoperability does not require:

 * A central marketplace.
 * A central bank.